narze/second-brain/The only 2 skills those matter.md

 ---
-title: "The only 2 kills those matter"
+title: "The only 2 skills those matter"
 ---

 Master these 2 meta-skills which will lead to learning everything faster.